Fasting, Calorie Restriction, Intermittent and more

 Along with plenty of physical activity, radiance will ensue.

-Not to say that changing how one eats or eating the way we know we should to feel better is easy.
-Reach out if you’d like support with eating in any fashion, this RD would love to guide you with food choices and supplements/herbs to elevate your healthspan, fine-tune health optimization and raise your wellness vibes.
+Not to say that changing how one eats, or eating the way we already know we should to feel better, is easy.
+Reach out if you’d like support with identifying a nutrition pattern to best support you, as this RD would love to guide you with food choices and supplements/herbs to elevate your healthspan, fine-tune health optimization and raise your wellness vibes.

-This is an excellent metaphor for an ideal human daily food intake - star with a strong base of whole food plant based nutrition.
+This version of a food pyramid is ideal for most human’s daily food intake, with a strong foundation of whole food plant based nutrition.